 Experiments done in a scientific laboratory, archival research, interviews that explore a social or political concern, data collection and analysis, and creation of an artistic work are all examples of research that can involve undergraduate students.

 Most Simpson College students have an opportunity to participate in undergraduate research as part of their course work or by working on research projects outside of the classroom.
 Travel stipends allow students to travel to regional or national conferences to present their work.
 In addition, over twenty students each year get paid to participate in undergraduate research during the summer.

 Every spring the Undergraduate Research Symposium hosted by Simpson College showcases the outstanding research conducted by our students.

 For questions about how to get involved in undergraduate research, get in touch with us!
-You can contact the Co-Directors of Undergraduate Research (Lindsay Ditzler, Clint Meyer and Camille Sutton) at email@example.com.
+You can contact the Co-Directors of Undergraduate Research (Lindsay Ditzler and Clint Meyer) at firstname.lastname@example.org.

 What's New?
 BlogView all

 “Simpson is a great place because it offers plenty of opportunities for young people to play major roles in changing the school and the community for the better.”
 More…View All »